 Guillaume II Du Chastel, winner of an English fleet in 1403 in front of cape Saint-Mathieu, was chamberlain to King Charles VI.

 His brother Tanguy III du Chastel, a military valiant and provost of Paris, saved the 10 years old Dauphin, future Charles VII, during the revolt of the Cabochians in 1413.
-As one of the leaders of the Armagnac party, he took part in the assassination of Jean-sans-Peur (John the Fearless), the Duke of Burgundy, during Montereau's meeting in 1419.

 His nephew William III of Chastel was appointed officer of the king's house.
 Valiant warrior, like Bertrand du Guesclin he enjoyed the privilege of being buried alongside the kings of France in the basilica of Saint-Denis.